The Firm (2009 film)

-Loosely adapted from Alan Clarke's 1989 classic TV film for Screen Two, Nick Love's film is set earlier in the 1980s; around 1984.
-It retells a similar story to the original, but it is told from a different character's point of view.
-The protagonist of this adaptation is Dom, who was a minor character in the original.
-Dom is a young wannabe football casual who gets drawn into the charismatic but dangerous world of the firm's top boy, Bex Bissell.
-A 'firm' being the name used by groups of smartly dressed hooligans, under the pretense of being supporters of a particular team, who arrange organised violence on match days with rival 'firms'.

 Plot

 Bex is the leader of the West Ham United football firm, that travels up and down the country, to places such as Portsmouth, to fight other firms.
 Dom is a normal young lad who hangs around with his mates, and one night they go to a nightclub, Lips, where his friend Tel walks into Bex after Bex walks straight to the front of the line and bumps Tel's shoulder.
 After the two share words in Lips, Bex headbutts Tel in the face and offers out his friends afterwards.

 The morning after, Tel tells Dom that Bex is after them and that they have been named to Bex.
 The two then go to the local pub, the Lord Nelson, where the firm hangs out and meets.
 There, Dom apologises for the two of them, explaining that they did not have any idea who Bex was and that they would have 'swerved' him if they knew.
 Bex compliments Dom's courage, saying that he has a lot of guts ("bottle") to walk in and face him.
 Tel and Dom mimic Bex as they stand outside of the pub afterwards.

 Dom later finds out where Bex works, an estate agent in a precinct called Hunter Ashton and Clarke (a homage to Al Hunter Ashton and Alan Clarke), and goes to visit him.
 They become acquaintances, visiting a sports shop where Bex purchases a pair of Adidas Munich trainers, telling Dom that 'there is only one trainer', and asks the shop worker to send a yellow Sergio Tacchini track top over to his office.
 He then asks Dom if he wants to play in his football team, telling him to wear some sensible 'clobber' as he is not a Leeds pikey.
 Dom accepts.
 Dom asks his Dad for money to buy the same pair of trainers.